 Rules prescribing the use of ‘range’ and multiple year data

 The CBDT has notified the rules prescribing the scheme for the usage of the ‘range’ concept and multiple year financial data for determining the arm’s-length price.
-These rules are applicable to international transactions and specified domestic transactions that are entered into by taxpayers on or after 1 April 2014.
+These rules are applicable to international transactions and specified domestic transactions.

 The rules envisage the applicability of the ‘range’ concept and multiple year data only where the arm’s-length price determination is done using either the transactional net margin method, resale price method, cost plus method, or comparable uncontrolled price method.
 Furthermore, the rules in connection with the applicability of the ‘range’ concept, inter alia, prescribe the adequate number of external comparables and the methodology for computing the upper and lower percentile.
 In case the number of external comparables identified is not adequate, the ‘range’ concept will not apply and the concept of arithmetic mean will continue to apply.

-Master File and Country-by-country (CbC) reporting documentation as per base erosion and profit shifting (BEPS)
+Master file and CbC reporting documentation as per base erosion and profit shifting (BEPS)

-The Government has introduced three-layered transfer pricing documentation requirements in line with the international standard as per the BEPS Action Plan 13.
-Taxpayers will now be required to prepare a master file, local file and country-by-country reporting (CbCR).
-The new regime will be applicable from financial year 2016-17.
-The CBDT has notified the final rules for maintaining and furnishing of Transfer Pricing documentation in the master file and CbCR.
+The government has introduced three-layered transfer pricing documentation requirements in line with the international standard as per the BEPS Action Plan 13.
+Taxpayers are required to prepare a master file, local file, and CbC report from tax year 2016/17.
+The CBDT has notified the final rules for maintaining and furnishing of transfer pricing documentation in the master file and CbC report.

-As per the Rules, the master file shall be applicable to every Indian taxpayer (called as a constituent entity – CE) part of an international group (whether inbound or outbound) having an annual consolidated turnover of over INR 5 billion (USD 76 million) in the preceding accounting year of the parent company and meeting certain other thresholds of the quantum of aggregate value of international transactions.
-Again, the Indian taxpayer will have to furnish the master file with the prescribed authority – Director General of Income-tax (Risk Assessment).
-For Indian subsidiaries with parent companies resident outside India, the master file will have to be furnished even if it is filed by the parent entity in its home country or by a designated entity in its home country.
-The documentation prescribed by the Rules in respect of the master file is largely in line with OECD’s final BEPS Action Plan 13 report, however, there are certain additional information requirements like the description of the functions, assets and risks (FAR) analysis of all CEs within the Group that contribute at least 10 percent of revenues or assets or profits of the group; detailed description of the financial arrangements of the group, including the names and address of the top 10 unrelated lenders; and a list of all entities of the international group engaged in development and management of intangible property along with their addresses.
+As per the rules, the master file shall be applicable to every Indian taxpayer (called as a constituent entity or CE) part of an international group (whether inbound or outbound) having an annual consolidated turnover of over INR 5 billion in the preceding accounting year of the parent company and meeting certain other thresholds of the quantum of aggregate value of international transactions.
+Again, the Indian taxpayer must furnish the master file with the prescribed authority – Director General of Income-tax (Risk Assessment).
+For Indian subsidiaries with parent companies resident outside India, the master file must be furnished even if it is filed by the parent entity in its home country or by a designated entity in its home country.
+The documentation prescribed by the rules in respect of the master file is largely in line with OECD’s final BEPS Action Plan 13 report; however, there are certain additional information requirements, like the description of the functions, assets, and risks (FAR) analysis of all CEs within the group that contribute at least 10% of revenues or assets or profits of the group; detailed description of the financial arrangements of the group, including the names and address of the top ten unrelated lenders; and a list of all entities of the international group engaged in development and management of intangible property, along with their addresses.
 Further, every constituent entity has certain master file related filing requirements even if such constituent entity does not undertake any international transactions.

-The CbCR will be applicable only for taxpayers having an annual consolidated group turnover of over INR 55 billion (USD 850 million) in the preceding accounting year of the parent company.
+The CbC report is applicable only for taxpayers having an annual consolidated group turnover of over INR 55 billion in the preceding accounting year of the parent company.
 A parent entity of an outbound international group or an alternate reporting entity of an inbound international group, resident in India, must file the CbC report with the prescribed authority.
-For Indian subsidiaries with parent companies resident outside India, the CbCR will ordinarily be filed by the parent entity in its home country or by a designated entity in its home country.
-The Indian tax authorities will access the CbCR through mutual exchange of information agreements with such country, failing which the Indian subsidiary will be required to furnish the report.
+For Indian subsidiaries with parent companies resident outside India, the CbC report must ordinarily be filed by the parent entity in its home country or by an alternate reporting entity/ a designated entity in its home country.
+The Indian tax authorities will access the CbC report through mutual exchange of information agreements with such country, failing which the Indian subsidiary will be required to furnish the report.
 However, if the parent entity is not obligated to file the CbC report in its home country or if there is no mutual exchange of information agreement signed between India and the parent entity’s country or territory, then the Indian subsidiary will be required to furnish the report.
 No specific timelines have been prescribed for filing of the CbC report by the Indian subsidiaries with parent companies resident outside India, in such cases.

-In case there are multiple entities of the same international group resident in India, one of the entities will have to be identified as the designated entity for filing the master file as well as for other communication in respect of the master file and the CbCR.
-Further, the Rules have prescribed various Forms for intimations to be filed with the specified tax authority and filing of the master file and CbCR with the specified tax authority at various dates.
-For financial year 2016-17, the due dates for filing of the various intimations as well as for filing the master file and CbCR have been extended and are now with reference to 31 March, 2018 (which is also the due date for filing the master file and CbCR).
-For financial year 2017-18 onwards, the due date for filing the master file and CbCR is the specified due date for filing the annual tax returns (which as of now is 30 November, 2018).
+In case there are multiple entities of the same international group resident in India, one of the entities will have to be identified as the designated entity for filing the master file as well as for other communication in respect of the master file and the CbC report.
+Further, the rules have prescribed various forms for intimations to be filed with the prescribed authority and filing of the master file and CbC report with the prescribed authority at various dates.
+The due date for filing the master file is the specified due date for filing the annual tax returns.
+In case of CbC report, every parent entity or the alternate reporting entity, resident in India, will have to file report within a period of 12 months from the end of the said reporting accounting year of the parent entity.